jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 >**This example demonstrates an important lesson of tax incidence:** *The burden of paying taxes is determined by the relative price sensitivity (elasticities) of buyers and sellers, not by the party who is responsible for paying the tax.*

 So, who bears the burden of hotel taxes?
-Research on the subject is somewhat limited, but market conditions for lodging suggests that hotel owners bear a considerable share of the cost.
+Empirical research on the subject is somewhat limited, but market conditions for lodging suggests that hotel owners bear a considerable share of the cost.
 On the buyer's side, guests many respond to the added expense of hotel taxes by staying fewer nights, sharing rooms, or traveling to an alternative tourist destination.
 On the seller's side, hotels have a fixed number of rooms, and thus can only respond by raising prices when consumer demand is high and lowering prices to fill vacant rooms.
 Therefore, it's likely that hotels taking on much of the burden by lowering room rates, which results in reduced revenue.

 As for car rentals, buyers have many choices to get around a city---such as ride shares, and public transportation---and car rental agencies can move unrented cars to other markets.
-In general, care rental taxes are easily avoided and raise very little revenue from tourists.
+In general, care rental taxes are easily avoided and raise very little revenue from visitors.

 And while sports events are often touted as tourist drivers that bring new spending into town, economics [research suggests that tourism effects from sports venues and events is small](/stadium-economic-impact/#what-about-tourism-and-visitors-from-outside-the-area).
 In addition, most of the people who attend games are locals, who do not stay in hotel rooms; yet, hotel taxes are charged year-round and can be costly to the overall hospitality industry.

 ### How are ticket taxes and facility fees used?

-[Add explanation.]
+It's common for stadium financing plans to include a tax on tickets or in-stadium purchases that go toward funding the venue.
+An attribute of these taxes is that the the individuals who consume the benefits are paying some of the costs.
+However, if customers can pay off the cost of the venue with their attendance, then there is no need for government to fund the venue at all.
+Team owners could self-fund the stadium by charging higher ticket prices, and no one would have to incur the administrative costs of collecting and distributing the tax revenue.

+Ticket taxes have the political advantage of implying that users are paying for the venue---they are only paying a small part---but team owners dislike taxing attendees, because it lowers the private revenue they collect.
+In most cases, venue-assessed taxes make up only a small part of the public funding plan, with the bulk of funds coming from other tax sources.

 ### How do tax-increment financing and special tax districts pay for stadiums?